developer-zebra/developer-zebra-site/src/rxlogger/6-0/guide/settings/index.md

 All RxLogger settings are stored in a file on the device, permitting remote configuration and mass deployment of settings files using an enterprise mobile management (EMM) system. **Warning**: The RxLogger configuration file is human-readable, but should not be edited by hand as doing so can lead to unpredictable behavior.

-**Zebra recommends modifying RxLogger settings only through the RxLogger UI**.

-* **File name -** `config.json`
+* **File name -** `config.json`: <br>
+        1. Zebra recommends using the same config.json file across devices with the same Android platform version.
+Use of the same file across multiple Android platform versions may lead to unexpected behavior.
+        2. A config.json file from a WWAN device cannot be used interchangeably on a WLAN device, and vice versa.
+WWAN related modules, such as qxdm, are not available on WLAN and can result to unexpected behavior.

 * **Location -** `/<internal_storage>/RxLogger`

 * **With external SD Card**:
 `/storage/sdcard1/RxLogger`

-* **With no external SD Card**:
+* **With no external SD Card**: <br>
-`/storage/sdcard0/RxLogger`
+&nbsp;&nbsp;&nbsp;• RxLogger v5.4: `/storage/sdcard0/RxLogger`<br>
+&nbsp;&nbsp;&nbsp;• RxLogger v6.0: `/sdcard/RxLogger`<br>

-When a new settings file is pushed to the device, RxLogger restarts all affected modules and applies the new settings immediately.
+<p>When a new settings file is pushed to the device, RxLogger restarts all affected modules and applies the new settings immediately. </p>

 >**Important**: Zebra recommends modifying RxLogger settings only through the RxLogger UI.